govarthananve/flutter_dot_json_env/README.md

 }
 ```

-5. To run the app or while taking build
+5. To run the app or during the build process

 ```dart
  flutter run --dart-define=ENV=<envFileName>